Cornelia Schlosser: Life

 When Johann Wolfgang went to Leipzig to study law, Cornelia stayed at home in Frankfurt.
 Johann Wolfgang's three years in Leipzig interrupted the siblings' daily contact for the first time.
 Cornelia observed that her brother adopted the prevalent attitude of the time toward women, that is, one in which women were considered subordinate to men.
 She took great interest in her brother's literary accomplishments and was often the first to know about his plans, drafts, and revisions.
 Letters from this time that she wrote to her friend Katharina Fabricius in French have been preserved.
 Cornelia suffered the disadvantages of being a woman at that time, but did not see an alternative to marriage: Es ist offensichtlich, daß ich nicht immer Mädchen bleiben kann, überdies wäre es sehr lächerlich, sich das vorzunehmen. ("It is obvious that I cannot stay a girl all my life, and planning to do so would be ridiculous.").
-She married Johann Georg Schlosser, a jurist, and had two daughters, Maria Anne Louise and Catharina Elisabeth Julie.
+In 1773 she married Johann Georg Schlosser (1739–1799), a jurist, and had two daughters, Maria Anne Louise Schlosser (1774–1811), who married a Prussian official from Königsberg Georg Heinrich Ludwig Nicolovius (1767–1839) and Catharina Elisabeth Julie Schlosser (1777–1793).

 She died in Emmendingen at the age of 26.